maxsam4/indexed-finance-review/README.md

-# Index Finance smart contracts security review by Mudit Gupta
+# Indexed Finance smart contracts security review by Mudit Gupta

 ## Objective of the review